 The Arthritis Society uses Juvenile Arthritis Awareness Month in March to heighten awareness.

 Doctor Yeates of Nationwide Childrens Hospital followed nearly 200 children with concussions for a year.

 Publish Date: 2009-03-02 - Updated: 2010-07-17

 Sudden Infant Death Syndrome, also known as SIDS is the sudden, unexplainable death of a child who was in a healthy condition.

-Information on childhood cancers including leukemias and forms of liver cancer in children.
+Information on common childhood cancers, including leukemias and forms of liver cancer that occur in children.